joonas-erho/portfolio/README.md

 # Professional Portfolio
-A portfolio of my coding projects that are not otherwise found on my GitHub account.
+A portfolio of my professional coding projects that are not otherwise found on my GitHub account.

 _WIP - Screenshots Coming!_